Vikash15081999/Kirana-Billing-Product-TCS-/README.md

 #add above line before app.run(host="localhost",port=5000,debug=False)
 ```

-<b>The above two lines of code will help you in opening the webpage automatically on default web browser while you start the flask server(Add code in the app.py for that automatically opening of webpage).</b>
+<b>The above two lines of code will help you in opening the webpage automatically on default web browser while you start the flask server(Add code in the app.py for that automatically opening of webpage).If needed you can use them.</b>

 <b>Since model file size is too large(47 MB),I couldn't add the model file here,kindly follow the instructions in Process Explanation.docx file and create it and use it.</b>